karthikeyanmuthurangam/extensive-vision-ai-program/Session4/README.md

 ##### SoftMax
 - Softmax is a probability-like function that is used in the Prediction layer of a multi-class classification model, it squeezes the output layer values between 0 and 1.

+##### Transition Layer
+- Typically Transition layer is a combination of convolution and pooling layer.
+It helps in improving model compactness and reduce the number of feature-maps

 ##### Validation Checks

 - Adding Validation Check helped understand, how the model is performing very early